On fundamental aspects of quantum extreme learning machines: Fourier decomposition analysis

+{Here, the Fourier-expressivity can be seen as the number of independent Fourier basis elements, i.e. the degree of freedom of $\vec{b}$, while the controllability can be seen as whether changing $\vec{\eta}$ can access any functions spanned by the Fourier basis.}

-To assess the predictive power, we introduce the dimension of prediction's function space as a measure of expressivity.
-This is defined as the cardinality of the smallest set of functions that form a complete basis for the model's prediction space. \begin{definition}[Fourier-expressivity of QELM] Given a QELM as defined above with model prediction $f_{\bm{\eta}}$, let $\mathcal{B}$ be a finite set of real functions, such that for any trainable weight vector $\bm{\eta}$, $f_{\bm{\eta}}$ can be written as a linear combination of the elements of $\mathcal{B}$, i.e.
+{More formally,} {t}o assess the predictive power, we introduce the dimension of the prediction's function space as a measure of expressivity.
+This is defined as the cardinality of the smallest set of {any real} functions that form a basis for the model's prediction space. \begin{definition}[Fourier-expressivity of QELM] Given a QELM as defined above with model prediction $f_{\bm{\eta}}$, let $\mathcal{B}$ be a finite set of {any} real {basis} functions, such that for any trainable weight vector $\bm{\eta}$, $f_{\bm{\eta}}$ can be written as a linear combination of the elements of $\mathcal{B}$, i.e.

 We define the Fourier-expressivity of $f_{\bm{\eta}}$ as the cardinality of the smallest possible $\mathcal{B}$, i.e.,